diefish1024/SimpleDB/README.md

 #### Test

-We assume that the program is stored in the `build` directory.
+We assume that the program is stored in the `build` directory, if not, please change the path in the `test.py` file.

 ```
 $ python tests/test.py